simon-anders/htseq/python3/doc/overview.rst

 Citation
 ========

-HTSeq is described in the following publication:
+HTSeq is described in the following publications:

+  | Fabio Zanini et al.
+  | * HTSeq 2.0 -- Efficient manipulation of high-throughput sequencing data with long genomes
+  | in preparation (2020)

+and:

   | Simon Anders, Paul Theodor Pyl, Wolfgang Huber
   | *HTSeq --- A Python framework to work with high-throughput sequencing data*